 (6) Francis Marion, born August 22, 1855 in New Hanover; died December 20, 1930, Scotts Hill, Pender County, NC; married Melvina Dozier

-The successful operations of Poplar Grove were based upon an increase in the number of slaves from the onset of Joseph Mumford Foy’s marriage by twenty-seven additional slaves, both born into bondage and/or purchased during the 1850s.
-The 1860 Federal Slave Schedule of the in the County of New Hanover, State of North Carolina on August 14, 1860, includes a total of 59 Foy slaves, living in 16 slave houses and listed in the following order:
+The successful operations of Poplar Grove were based upon an increase in the number of enslaved from the onset of Joseph Mumford Foy’s marriage.
+He purchases and/or amasses another twenty-seven additional enslaved persons, either born into bondage on site or purchased during the 1850s.
+The 1860 Federal Slave Schedule of the County of New Hanover, State of North Carolina, August 14, 1860, includes a total of 59 enslaved persons on the Foy estate, living in 16 slave houses and listed in the following order:

 *M – Mulatto

 Joseph Mumford Foy intended that his eldest son, David Hiram Foy, be the next to manage the family’s estate.
 As political storm clouds were looming, Joseph wrote to his son in 1861 that: “should Lincoln be elected which I fear will be the case will the South secede and how shall it be prevented.
 My motto is Union forever.”
-Even though the Foys were Unionists, they were reflective of the complicated and complex legacy of slave ownership among North Carolinians, and coastal North Carolinians in particular.
+The Foys were Southern Unionists and representative of the complicated and complex legacy of slave ownership among North Carolinians, and coastal North Carolinians in particular.
 (Refer to the Gullah Geechee Corridor page for more information).